 H Financial Services

-- We are not authorised by the Financial Conduct Authority in relation to insurance distribution activity.
+- We are not authorised by the Financial Conduct Authority.
 However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
 The register can be accessed via the Financial Conduct Authority website at https://register.fca.org.uk/.

 - We are not authorised by the Financial Conduct Authority in relation to consumer credit services.
 We may, however, provide certain limited consumer credit services where these are incidental to the professional services we provide.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.